Baranagar Math: Formation of Baranagar Math Samrakshan Samity (1973)

 On 25 January 1963, under the supervision and guidance of Swami Ramananda, a monk of Ramakrishna Order, the local people of Baranagar formed a society named "Baranagar Math Samrakshan Samity".
 The objective of the committee was to preserve the land where Baranagar Math was situated and attempt to re-establish it.
 In course of time, many buildings, shops and slums covered that area.
 Baranagar Math Samrakshan Samity managed to occupy a portion of the garden where Baranagar Math stood once.
 There they started social service activities like running Charitable Homoeopathic Dispensary, Free Coaching Centre (which was named Swami Vivekananda Charitable Coaching Centre) for the poor students of nearby slums etc. Gradually their social activities increased.
-They opened a non-formal school for children (which was named "Gadadhar Sishu Bikas Kendra"), opened a general library and started organising lectures and religious discourses on regular basis.
+They opened a non-formal school for children (which was named "Gadadhar Sishu Bikas Kendra"), opened a general library and started organising lectures and religious discourses on a regular basis.